 Haptens tend to be poor at generating an immune response when used alone.
-In order to maximise a response to such molecules they are often linked to larger “carrier” molecules such as Bovine Serum Albumin (BSA), Ovalbumin or Keyhole Limpet Hemocyanin (KLH), using a covalent chemical bond.
+In order to maximize a response, they are often covalently linked to larger “carrier” molecules such as Bovine Serum Albumin (BSA), Ovalbumin or Keyhole Limpet Hemocyanin (KLH).

 |imm-Link™ Immunogen Kit||Target Functional Groups|